Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 This means it is not related to any known language or language family.
 Knowing any tongue doesn’t help much when studying Korean.

-Some relations exist between Korean and other languages but don’t count them as significant.
+Some relations exist between Korean and other languages, but don’t count them as significant.
 Ultimately, you must learn from ground zero and put effort into reaching the top floor.

 2. Language difficulty